Disposal of Child Faeces

 1) There are only two ways of child faeces disposal: safe and unsafe.
-Faeces are disposed in a safe way when they are put in an improved sanitation facility (pit latrine with slab, ventilated improved pit latrine, flush/ pour toilet connected to a sewer system, composting toilet).
+Faeces are disposed in a safe way when they are put in an improved sanitation facility (pit latrine with slab, ventilated improved pit latrine, flush/ pour toilet connected to a sewer system or a septic tank, composting toilet).

 2) Ensure that all data collectors have a good understanding of what "an improved sanitation facility" means and are able to recognize it.